They Who Feed on Shadows - Episode 7

 Worry Machine

-They Who Feed On Shadows - Episode 7: Worry Machine
+They Who Feed on Shadows - Episode 7: The Worry Machine

 Note: This essay is nonfiction based on true events and contains depictions of obsessive compulsive disorder and generalized psychosis.
 Names and locations have been changed to protect the innocent.
 Some details have been reconstructed for clarity and narrative flow.